shanepadgett/react-training/Arrays.md

 ### Examples

-In React, we typically use the `.map()` method to render a series of elements from an array.
+A common use case for the `.map()` method in React is to render a series of html elements from an array.
 In this example we are rendering a series of `<span>` elements with the values from the `wordArray` variable.

 ```jsx
 import React from 'react'